 Your business is important to you, and so is the money you make from it.
-That’s why it makes sense to save as much as possible.
+That’s why it makes sense to save as much as possible and find business savings.

 Saving is fundamentally about being smart and practical.
-Here are 7 smart, practical tips to get you started.
+Here are 7 smart, practical business savings tips to get you started.

 It’s surprisingly easy to waste money when scheduling a business meeting.
 You don’t know where to go, so you choose the first venue that you stumble across and that sounds appealing, and they require you to book for the whole day, and the catering is expensive – and before you know it, you’ve spent far more than you should.